ePrivacy and GPDR Cookie Consent by Cookie Consent

 Electrical Installation Condition Report

-An Electrical Installation Condition Report (EICR) is an assessment, which needs to be carried out at regular intervals on all fixed electrical components by a competent person, looking for any faults with a view to rectifying any issues found.
-Depending on the type of building, risk and number of visitors determines how often you should have an EICR carried out.
+An Electrical Installation Condition Report (EICR) is a periodic inspection and test of the mains, distribution and fixed wiring that will determine if the electrical installation is safe for continued service.
+An EICR is an assessment, which needs to be carried out at regular intervals on all fixed electrical components by a competent person, looking for any faults with a view to rectifying any issues found.
+Depending on the type of building, risk and number of visitors may determine how often you need to have an EICR carried out.

-Although it is not a legal requirement to possess an EICR for a commercial property, by having one, you are compliant with Health & Safety Regulations.
-As a business owner, managing director, facilities manager or whoever is responsible for the safety of the building and the workers within it, that person must adhere to The Healthy and Safety At Work Act 1974 and Electricity at Work Regulations 1989.
+If you own or are responsible for commercial property, by having an up-to-date EICR, you are compliant with Health & Safety Regulations.
+As a business owner, managing director, facilities manager or whoever is responsible for the safety of the building and the workers within it, that person must adhere to The Health and Safety At Work Act 1974 and Electricity at Work Regulations 1989.
 Furthermore, it is often compulsory to have one for insurance purposes.

 You may require an EICR for a number of reasons: by law, insurance purposes, ISO audits, and more.
 Whichever your reason, Tidyco is here to help you!